Funny: The Lion King

 Simba: Will you cut it out?

 Rafiki: Can't cut it out, it will grow right back!

 - Zazu getting crushed by a rhino at the end of "I Just Can't Wait to Be King".

 Zazu: I beg your pardon, madam, but...
 GET OFF!!

-Earlier in the same song sequence, when Simba and Nala walk through an honor guard-style arrangement of zebras... who then promptly reverse face (literally) and show their butts, tails erect, to Zazu when he tries to follow the cubs.
+- Earlier in the same song sequence, when Simba and Nala walk through an honor guard-style arrangement of zebras... who then promptly reverse face (literally) and have tails erect, to Zazu when he tries to follow them.

 Simba: Nala, I'd like you to meet Pumbaa.
 Pumbaa, Nala.

 Pumbaa: Pleased to make your acquaintance.